zawnk/rstlouisbluesdiscord/content/info/bot/_index.md

 ## General Bot Info

-The bot Bot :smirk: that's on this server is an ancient general all-purpose bot and reacts to all commands starting with `?`.
+The bot Bot :smirk: that is on this server is an ancient general all-purpose bot and reacts to all commands starting with `?`.
 Its functionality is fairly extensive and ranges from general purpose commands over fun commands to hockey-related commands.
 The bot is a self hosted instance of [Red Bot](https://github.com/Cog-Creators/Red-DiscordBot).
 If you ever run into issues, feel free to contact `zonk`.

 The bot comes with a help command (`?help`, either via DM to bot or in [spam](../channels/spam)).
 In the following some general commands will be listed, while the sub pages will go into more detail of specific parts of the bot.